Zulko/composer-timelines/docs/write-up.md

 > [
   {'event': 'Birth',
-   'summary': 'Franz Schubert was born on January 31, 1797, in
+   'summary': """Franz Schubert was born on January 31, 1797, in
     Himmelpfortgrund, a small suburb of Vienna, to Franz Theodor Florian Schubert and Maria Elisabeth Katharina.
 His father was a schoolmaster and his mother was a housemaid.
-Schubert showed early musical talent and was encouraged by his family.',
+Schubert showed early musical talent and was encouraged by his family.""",
   'year': 1797, 'city': 'Vienna', 'country': 'Austria'}, {'event': 'Early musical education',
-  'summary': "Schubert's father and brother gave him his first lessons in piano and violin.
-Recognizing his prodigious talent, his family enrolled him in the Imperial Court Chapel, where he sang in the choir and received a rigorous musical education under Antonio Salieri.", 'year': 1808,
+  'summary': """Schubert's father and brother gave him his first lessons in piano and violin.
+Recognizing his prodigious talent, his family enrolled him in the Imperial Court Chapel, where he sang in the choir and received a rigorous musical education under Antonio Salieri.""", 'year': 1808,
   'city': 'Vienna',
   'country': 'Austria'},
  {'event': 'First compositions',
-  'summary': 'At a young age, Schubert began composing music.
+  'summary': '''At a young age, Schubert began composing music.
 Among his earliest works are string quartets and his first symphony, composed when he was just 16.
-His growing portfolio included songs, chamber music, and orchestral works.',
+His growing portfolio included songs, chamber music, and orchestral works.''',
   'year': 1813,
   'city': 'Vienna',
   'country': 'Austria'},